joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Copy the Thumbprint, we will need that later.

+3. Run the following to add the certificate to the 'Trusted Root Authorities' of the server

 #### Setup WebJEA

 1. Download the latest [release package](https://github.com/markdomansky/WebJEA/releases "WebJEA - Releases") _(zip file)_ onto the WebJEA Windows server